saucelabs-training/demo-java/appium-examples/src/test/java/com/appium_app/biometric_login/README.md

 > NOTE: Make sure you are in the folder `appium-examples` when you execute this command

 ## Special Thanks
 Huge thanks to Wim Selles.
-He developed and maintained the [Sauce Labs demo-js repository] (https://github.com/saucelabs-training/demo-js).
+He develops and maintains the [Sauce Labs demo-js repository](https://github.com/saucelabs-training/demo-js).
-The examples in the repository were inspired by the js repo
+The js repo inspired the examples in this repository.